IBM/cloud-functions-workshops/101-workshop-nodejs/ex0-what-is-serverless/serverless-use-cases.md

 Cold start time includes starting a language runtime compatible with your function, as well as loading your function and starting it.

-#### **Large functions**
+#### Long-running or non-separable tasks

+For example:

+- **Functions with lots of dependencies**

     If you are thinking of Serverless, then hopefully you are not trying to bring over large, monolithic application "chunks" and treat them as "functions".

     However, if you do have large functional services "cold start" times, as described above, are a primary consideration.
 That is, some functions may have dependencies on frameworks, runtime libraries and other dependencies all of which must load on each request negating Serverless benefits.

-#### **Network intensive functions**
+- **Network intensive functions**

     Your PAYGO costs will go up if functions are waiting on (external) services to respond since you are paying for that idle time.
 Network timeouts are also a consideration when evaluating potential wait costs.

-{% hint style="info" %}
+{% hint style="tip" %}
-Please note that there are ways to recognize, code around and mitigate against these anti-patterns which we will cover in more advanced courses.
+Please note that there are ways to recognize and mitigate against these anti-patterns, primarily using the same strategies used for event-driven microservices, which we will cover in more advanced courses.
 {% endhint %}

 ## "Top 4" Serverless use cases